-The Long Bien bridge is an iconic bridge that is located in Hanoi, Vietnam.
-The bridge is now one of many bridges the cross the Red River from the Long Bien area into Hanoi, Vietnam.
+The Long Bien bridge is an iconic one located in Hanoi, Vietnam.
+The bridge is now one of many bridges that cross the Red River from the Long Bien area into Hanoi, Vietnam.

 The Long Bien Bridge in Hanoi, Vietnam, is an iconic bridge that was designed by the great French architect Gustave Eiffel.
-The bridge has a long history and is an important part of the French rule in Vietnam.
+The bridge has a long history and is an important part of French rule in Vietnam.
 It was a target of bombings by the American forces during the Vietnam War.
-Today you can ride a motorcycle, bicycle, or walk across the Long Bien bridge.
+Today you can ride a motorcycle or bicycle or walk across the Long Bien bridge.

-When you visit Hanoi, Vietnam, the bridge you are certain to see is the Long Bien bridge connecting the downtown part of Hanoi with the district on the other side of the river known as Long Bien.
+When you visit Hanoi, Vietnam, you are certain to see the Long Bien bridge connecting the downtown part of Hanoi with the district on the other side of the river known as Long Bien.
 The Long Bien bridge has an exciting design and history.

-Ride with me as I show you some screen from the Long Bien Bridge in Hanoi.
+Ride with me as I show you some screens from the Long Bien Bridge in Hanoi.
 I will frequently ride the bridge on my bicycle.

 His most famous work is the Eiffel Tower in Paris, France.
-The Eiffel Tower was built for the Universal Exposition that took place in Paris in 1889.
+The Eiffel Tower was built for the Universal Exposition in Paris in 1889.

-Eiffel also made contributions to the iconic Statue of Liberty in New York City.
+Eiffel also contributed to the iconic Statue of Liberty in New York City.
 But more than that, his work influenced many buildings—structures, monuments, bridges, and viaducts worldwide.

 Besides designing the Long Bien bridge, Gustave Eiffel also designed other bridges in Vietnam.
 Some examples are the Ghenh- Bridget and Rach Cat Bridge in Bein Hoa City, Dong Nai Province, and the Truong Tien Bridge in Hue, Vietnam.